-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Population First-time Full-time Full-time Less Than Full-time Freshmen Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 120 202 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 1,200 \$ 1,165 \$ 0 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ O \$ 0 \$0
+Undergrad n) Number of students in line a who had no financial need and who were awarded institutional nonneed-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 9 26 0 0) Average dollar amount of institutional non-need- based scholarship and grant aid awarded to students in line n \$3,205 \$2,334 \$0 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need- based athletic scholarships and grants awarded to students in line p \$0 \$0 \$0